MissHenesy/intro_to_programming_final_project/README.md

 Fan Central Station features a search box where users can look up their favorite artists.

 The search reaches out to several APIs to pull in various content about the artist.
+The ultimate goal of this site is to scour the internet for important news and events related to the current artist, and pull it all into a central site (i.e., Fan Central Station), saving time for users who want to know both current events and history tied to their favorite artists.

 From an outside-in level, each "artist fan page" includes the following::